What This Article Covers

 - So instead of looking at 100,000 sales orders, we are now looking at 99,200 sales orders.
 Is that a real problem?
 Is the last 24 hours more representative than the 24 hour period from 3 months ago?
 Probably not.
 But if it is, how much more should the company be willing to spend to get rid of all aggregates?
 And are there other investments that might be a better use of that money?

-Logic for The Improved Analytical Performance of Column-Oriented Databases
+The Logic for The Improved Analytical (SAP HANA Performance) of Column-Oriented Databases

 I found this quotation from IDC to be an excellent explanation of my column-oriented databases is so efficient for analytics.